shuailab/personal/research.md

 title: Research
 ---

-Shuai’s research is driven by challenging data analytics problems, emphasizes innovation in machine learning and data analytics for the connected world, automates the integration of human with these data-driven learning systems, and targets system-level interpretable and explainable decision-makings.
+Shuai’s research is driven by challenging data analytics and AI problems, emphasizes innovation in machine learning and AI modeling for the connected world, automates the integration of human with these data-driven learning systems, and targets interpretable and explainable decision-makings with discretion of AI ethics and accountability.

 He develops methodologies for modeling, monitoring, diagnosis, and prognosis of complex networked systems, such as brain connectivity networks, social networks, cyber-physics systems, and Internet of Things (IoT).